 Gen. James L. Jones, Jr., USMC (Ret.)

-Gen. James L. Jones Jr., USMC (Ret.) serves as the president of Jones Group International and the chairman of the Atlantic Council's Brent Scowcroft Center on International Security.
+Gen. James L. Jones Jr., USMC (Ret.) serves as the president of Jones Group International and the chairman of the Atlantic Council's Scowcroft Center for Strategy and Security.
 He served as the national security adviser to President Barack Obama from January 2009 to October 2010.
 Prior to that, Gen. Jones was president and CEO of the US Chamber Institute for 21st Century Energy.
 From July 1999 to January 2003, Gen. Jones was the 32nd commandant of the US Marine Corps.
 He later became Supreme Allied Commander, Europe (SACEUR) and commander of US European Command (USEUCOM), positions he held until December 2006.
 Gen. Jones retired from active duty after more than 40 years of uniformed service to the nation.
 On November 28, 2007, he was appointed as the US Department of State's special envoy for Middle East security.
 He earned a Bachelor of Science from Georgetown University's School of Foreign Service and graduated from the National War College.

 Mr. Michael Kanellos